anguenth/CourseraPJ_GettingCleaningData/CodeBook.md

 3.)
 DICTIONARY OF THE DATA AS PREPARED FOR THE ANALYSIS

 activity
-	WALKING
+  - WALKING
-	WALKING_UPSTAIRS
+  - WALKING_UPSTAIRS
-	WALKING_DOWNSTAIRS
+  - WALKING_DOWNSTAIRS
-	SITTING
+  - SITTING
-	STANDING
+  - STANDING
-	LAYING
+  - LAYING

 subject
-	1..30 (id of a person)
+  - 1..30 (id of a person)

-the notation of following variables can be described for all:
+66 variables - name structure of the following variables
   - prefix "t" denotes time domain data, prefix "f" denotes frequency domain signals coming from the Fast Fourier Transformation